François Genoud: Notable aid recipients and associations

 Genoud was a close friend of Otto Skorzeny, Karl Wolff, and Klaus Barbie during the years of the Third Reich.

 Genoud financed several legal defences, including Adolf Eichmann and Klaus Barbie.
 He financed the defense of Bruno Bréguet during the 1970s after a bombing mission in Israel in 1970.
-The PFLP called for the release of both Bréguet and Leila Khalid, part of the Che Guevara Commando Unit of the Popular Front for the Liberation of Palestine, together in 1970.
+The PFLP called for the release of both Bréguet and Leila Khaled, part of the Che Guevara Commando Unit of the Popular Front for the Liberation of Palestine, together in 1970.
 Genoud helped Ilich Ramírez Sánchez in 1994, after playing a key role in the success of his missions in the previous decades.

 He was closely associated with Ali Hassan Salameh, providing him medical care, and he also bankrolled Ayatollah Khomeini's exile in France when Iran was governed by Shah Mohammed Reza Pahlavi.
 He was a mentor of Ahmed Huber.

 Among the people with whom he came into contact was the Sephardic Italian-Egyptian Communist Henri Curiel.
 It is unclear whether there was any financial relationship between them, although they shared an interest in the Algerian cause.

-Throughout the 1970s, Genoud financed many left-wing groups with the goal of armed Arab liberation.
+Throughout the 1970s, Genoud financed many left-wing groups with the goal of supporting Arab nationalist causes.
 It is alleged that he delivered the ransom demand after the Lufthansa Flight 649 hijacking in 1972.

-Along with Noam Chomsky, Simone de Beauvoir, Jean-Paul Sartre, and other intellectuals, Genoud was a member of a committee which mounted a humanitarian campaign in the 1970s, which resulted in the pardon in 1977 of Bruno Bréguet, a Swiss militant who was the first European to be tried and sentenced in Israel for pro-Palestinian activities; Bréguet had served seven years of his 15-year sentence.